jasonjente/lemurios-bot/README.md

  * MemeCommand.java - @Service
    * Chat command that returns a random meme.
  * UploadMemeCommand.java - @Service
    * Chat command uploads a meme that can be uploaded by a user.
+ * DisconnectCommand.java @Service
+    * Chat command that disconnects the bot from the voice channel
  * JoinCommand.java - @Service
    * Chat command that summons the bot on the voice chat that the caller is in.
  * NowPlaying - @Service